zarianich/Car-Leasing-Calculator/README.md

  HTMl form for all the inputs.
  Flexbox and media queries for responsive design.
- All the logic and the synchronize function (for text and range inputs) in JavaScript.
+ All the logic, the synchronize function (for text and range inputs) and input validation in JavaScript.